 Spring Statement 2019

-As announced at Budget 2018, from April 2020 the Employment Allowance will be restricted to organisations with a National Insurance contributions (NICs) bill below £100,000 in the previous tax year.
+As announced at Budget 2018, from April 2020 the employment allowance will be restricted to organisations with National Insurance contributions below £100,000 in the previous tax year.
 Draft regulations have been published inviting technical comments on the implementation of the reform.

-In Budget 2018 the Chancellor announced measures would be introduced aimed at encouraging more businesses to employ an apprentice.
-In his Spring Statement he confirmed that the co-investment rate for smaller businesses taking on apprentices will halve from 10% to 5% and takes effect from 1 April 2019.
+In Budget 2018, the Chancellor announced measures would be introduced aimed at encouraging more businesses to employ an apprentice.
+The Spring Statement confirmed that the co-investment rate for smaller businesses taking on apprentices will halve from 10% to 5% and take effect from 1 April 2019.
 What is still not clear is whether the 5% contribution will only apply to new starters from April 2019 or whether this reduced contribution will also apply to levy-paying employers when their levy pot is empty.

 This measure is in addition to the increase to the amount levy-paying employers are able to transfer to other employers, including those in their supply chains, which will increase from 10% to 25% from April 2019.

 The vast majority of valued added tax (VAT) registered businesses with a taxable turnover above the VAT threshold (£85,000) will be mandated to keep digital VAT records and send returns using compatible software from April 2019.

 It was announced in July 2017 that the pace of mandation would be slowed and that making tax digital (MTD) will not be mandated for taxes other than VAT until at least April 2020.
 The Chancellor reaffirmed these plans and promised firms they would not face fines if they do their best to adapt.
 Similar reporting standards for income tax, expected to be introduced in April 2020, have been pushed back by at least a year; however, businesses can get involved in the income tax pilot now on a voluntary basis.

 Tax avoidance, evasion and non-compliance